cartheur/ideal/README.md

 10: e1r1 SELF-SATISFIED
 ```

 Your activity, for Section 1, is to understand the trace in Table 1.4.
-What does "e1r1" mean on Cycle 0?
-Why is the agent frustrated on Cycles 0 and 5?
-Why is it bored on Cycle 4?
-Why is it not frustrated on Cycle 10?
+What does `e1r1` mean on Cycle 0?
+Why is the agent `FRUSTRATED` on Cycles 0 and 5?
+Why is it `BORED` on Cycle 4?
+Why is it not `FRUSTRATED` on Cycle 10?

-## 1.5: Readings about the embodied paradigm.
+## 1.5: Readings about the embodied paradigm

 For more information about the embodied paradigm, here is a short list of selected readings: